Backorder vs. Out of Stock: Which Inventory Management Strategy Fits Your Business?

 What Are Backorder Best Practices?

-In most situations, it’s a best practice to avoid backordered shipments as much as possible, because they cause delays and can inconvenience your customers.
+In most situations, it’s a best practice to avoid backordered shipments because they cause delays and can inconvenience your customers.
 However, in contrast to the "out-of-stock" labels, "backorder" can help your business retain customer interest and prevent people from turning to competitor alternatives.

 • Maintain an efficient inventory management system to minimize backorders